There are 3 main reasons which contribute to freezing of a water service lateral – Frost Depth, Water Usage and Exposure to Weather.

 - If you suspect that you may have a frozen service please check all taps inside to confirm that you have no water throughout your building.
 If you have water at some taps and not others this would indicate that your water line from the street to your premises is not frozen however a water line within your building is.
 If this is the case please ensure that you have adequate heat in the area or room which the frozen water line is located.
 You may want to try using a hair dryer or heat pad on the pipe that may be exposed or possibly frozen.
 Do not use a torch which may cause fire.
 You may wish to contact a plumber for further assistance.

-- If you have confirmed your water service is frozen throughout your building contact the Township Water & Wastewater Services office during regular business hours (7:30am- 4pm) at 519-848-5327 after hours please contact on call number at 519-323-1710.
+- If you have confirmed your water service is frozen throughout your building contact the Township of Wellington North Water Department during regular business hours (7:30am- 4pm) at 519-848-3620.
+After hours please contact the on call number at 519-323-1710.
 A licensed Township operator will review with you what actions will be required.
 Please note that given the time of your freeze up and availability of staff it may be the next business day before staff fully restore your water supply.

 - Contact a neighbor to arrange for the possibility that licensed Township staff operator(s) may have to hook your house to theirs via outside hose bibs connections.